lehtiolab/kantele/README.md

 # Stop old container, inspect dump file, then start new:
 docker compose -f src/docker/postgres-update-compose.yml --env-file .env up newdb
 # Load old dump in new container (`-T` is to disable tty so we can pipe the local dump file:
-docker compose -f src/docker/postgres-update-compose.yml --env-file .env exec -T newdb psql -U postgres < dumpold.sql
+docker compose -f src/docker/postgres-update-compose.yml --env-file .env exec -T newdb psql -U postgres -d postgres < dumpold.sql

 When going from postgres 14 to 15 or higher you will also need to add: docker compose -f src/docker/postgres-update-compose.yml --env-file .env exec -T db psql -U postgres -d kantele